johnidm/johnidm/README.md

 # Johni Douglas Marangon

-I'm Johni, software engineer, technology enthusiastc, and open source collaborator, I enjoy hobbies in general, hangout and personal enhancement meetups.
+Hi, I'm Johni, I have a passion for computer science and technology.
+My purpose for working as a software engineer is to make the world better by helping companies to solve real-life problems.
+I enjoy exploring various hobbies, travel, and self-development topics.

 ## You can find me on